Last Updated on July 9, 2020 by Christine Kaaloa

 • What techniques could I use to master social media and grow a following?

 Instead of signing up with Superstar Blogging immediately (I was penny-pinching), I guessed at formulas, spent a lot of all-nighters researching blog articles to refine my practices and asked questions in blog forums.
 There were times I felt like giving up, wondering if my blog would ever grow… a whole laundry list of insecurities evolved.
 My eyes grew bloodshot and I felt like my blog was sucking the life out of me.
-I was working 10x harder than I had before, but wasn’t growing an inch!
+Even with my YouTube channel partially supported by Patreon, I was working 10x harder than I had before, but wasn’t growing an inch!
 I was starting to hate blogging.
 Still, I was certain I could find all my answers for free!

 What I was really doing was wasting time that could be better used blogging and enjoying life.
 So I finally broke down and joined Superstar Blogging.
 Now, I wish I did it so much sooner!
 My world didn’t change overnight, but it felt more aided.
 The program gave me tips from successful travel bloggers who had gone down those road I was stuck at.
 I had structures and guidelines to follow.
 When I had a question, I simply went to the Facebook group to ask it.